MelodieCollins/CIS-314-Assignment-2/README.md

 # CIS-314-Assignment-2
-This program works with bytes and bit masks.
+This assignment works with bytes and bit masks.